-Apparently, the park’s manager, Masane Uchida, had a brainwave during an internal meeting, and it was his idea to introduce work from Ferris Wheel as an option.
+Apparently, the park’s manager, Masane Uchida, had a brainwave during an internal meeting.
+It was his idea to introduce work from Ferris Wheel as an option.
 Now, at $18 a day, the locals seem to be having fun working from a cabin that goes nearly a hundred feet above the ground.

 This is just the start!
 Since the pandemic has made remote work more acceptable, vacation destinations of the future are innovating to combine work and play.
 In London, an ambitious development is combining a theme park, waterpark, e-sports arena, and luxury hotels in what has been touted as the entertainment destination of the future.